FACed-Off/week-4-node-http-server/README.md

 A HTTP server is software that understands URLs and the HTTP protocol for viewing webpages in the browser

+A HTTP request is when the browser requests files from the HTTP server using HTTP protocol.
+When we call the server object that makes our computer act as a HTTP server, this request refers to the files on our computer itself

+A HTTP response refers to the files we send back via the HTTP server (that we currently have setup as our computer)

 ## What is the server object?

 The server object makes your computer act like a HTTP server.